 Since the drawers were in excellent shape, I decided to sand and refinish them with a dark stain and poly topcoat.
 Likewise, I found the manufacturer stamp on the bottom that read, “Japan, June 8, 1961”, another part of the story.

 One of my favorite aspects of the MCM style is the lack of drawer pulls.
 Innovation and creativity were used to make these pieces function with ease.
 This set was no different with the inset places for a finger-grab hold.
 To draw attention to that detail, I painted with a white semi-gloss.

 For the cabinet, I went to my handy dandy stash and pulled another favorite “seconds” paint of mine.
 Can’t beat paying $7 for a gorgeous blue semi-gloss from Home Depot.
 I love it…sigh.

-Not sure what could be better about this set than the offset mirror.
+Not sure what could be better about this Mid Century Modern dresser makeover than the offset mirror.
 It’s funky, different, unique and I’m all about that.

-Since this is a set, I wanted to stage them together and lack the wall space to do so (I’m working on a remedy for that!).
+In addition, since this is a set, I wanted to stage them together and lack the wall space to do so (I’m working on a remedy for that!).
 I originally set them in front of my garage as I’ve done with other pieces, but it just didn’t do them any justice.
 So, I decided to play in Photoshop and create a faux setting.
-I’m selling this set in my Etsy shop and wanted to present them in a clean way as the pieces themselves are a clean design.
+I’m selling this set in my shop (SOLD) and wanted to present them in a clean way as the pieces themselves are a clean design.